mujahidjadoon/Loci_Vault-Pashto-AI/README.md

- LociVault: Privacy-First Local Pashto AI Assistant
+ Local Pashto AI Assistant

- Overview

-LociVault is a privacy first AI framework designed for low resource languages such as Pashto.
-It enables users to build a local, context aware question answering system over their own documents without relying on cloud services.

-The system is based on Retrieval Augmented Generation (RAG), where user provided Pashto texts are indexed using vector embeddings and retrieved at query time to generate grounded responses.

-All components run locally on Apple Silicon devices, ensuring full data privacy and offline usability.

- Core Features:

- Context-Aware Document Retrieval

-Ingests Pashto documents (books, notes, PDFs)
-Converts text into embeddings
-Retrieves relevant content using similarity search Improves answer relevance by grounding responses in retrieved context

-🎙️ Speech to Text Support

-Uses OpenAI Whisper for Pashto speech recognition Converts spoken input into text queries
-Accuracy depends on audio quality and dialect

- Fully Local & Private

-Runs locally via Ollama
-Uses FAISS for vector search
-Optional support for ChromaDB
-No external API calls required

- Apple Silicon Support

-Efficient execution on Apple M-series (M1,M4) devices Supports MLX / PyTorch based inference
-Optimized for local workloads

- System Architecture

-The system follows a standard RAG pipeline:

-1. Document Ingestion

-.....Text is split into chunks

-.....Each chunk is converted into embeddings

-2. Vector Storage

-.....Embeddings are stored in a FAISS index

-.....Original text is stored in metadata

-3. Query Processing

-.....User query is converted into embeddings

-.....Similar chunks are retrieved using vector similarity

-4. Response Generation

-.....Retrieved context is passed to the LLM

-.....Ollama generates the final response

-🛠️ Technical Stack
+A privacy-first AI assistant for Pashto.
+Ask questions about your own documents — books, notes, PDFs — by text or voice.
+Everything runs locally.
+Nothing leaves your machine.

+Why
+Pashto is spoken by around 60 million people, but most AI tools handle it poorly or not at all.
+Cloud APIs aren't always an option for sensitive documents either.
+This project is one attempt at filling that gap with a fully local stack.

+What it does
+Ingests Pashto documents and indexes them as vector embeddings Answers questions by retrieving relevant passages and grounding the response in them (RAG) Accepts voice input in Pashto via local Whisper
+Runs entirely offline — no API keys, no cloud calls Stack
-Component	             Technology
+Component	Tool
-LLM Runtime	     Ollama (Llama 3, Phi-3)
+LLM runtime	Ollama (Llama 3, Phi-3)
-Speech-to-Text	  OpenAI Whisper (Local)
+Speech-to-text	Whisper (local)
-Vector Database	         FAISS
+Vector store	FAISS (ChromaDB optional)
-Optional Database	       ChromaDB
-Inference Engine	       MLX / PyTorch
+Inference	MLX / PyTorch
 Language	Python 3.11+

-📂 Repository Structure

-src/        # Core RAG pipeline and STT logic
-scripts/    # Data preprocessing
-docs/       # Documentation
-Modelfile/  # Model configuration

-⚙️ Installation
+Built and tested on Apple Silicon (M1, M4).

+How it works
+Documents get chunked and embedded into a FAISS index.
+At query time, the question is embedded, the closest chunks are retrieved, and Ollama generates an answer grounded in that retrieved context.
+Standard RAG pipeline, nothing exotic.

+Install

+bash
 git clone https://github.com/mujahidjadoon/Loci_Vault-Pashto-AI.git
 cd Loci_Vault-Pashto-AI

 python -m venv .venv
 source .venv/bin/activate
 pip install -r requirements.txt

 python src/main.py
+Repository

+src/        # RAG pipeline and STT logic scripts/    # Data preprocessing docs/       # Documentation
+Modelfile   # Model configuration
- Use Cases
+Use cases

-Pashto document question answering
-Offline AI assistant
-Academic research support
-Language preservation
+Pashto document Q&A, offline assistants, academic research, language preservation work.

 Limitations

-Performance depends on available Pashto datasets Speech recognition accuracy may vary
+Quality depends on the Pashto data you feed it
-RAG reduces hallucinations but does not eliminate them
+Speech recognition accuracy varies with audio quality and dialect RAG reduces hallucinations but doesn't eliminate them

- Design Note

-The name “LociVault” is inspired by the Method of Loci (Memory Palace) concept.
-However, the current implementation uses vector based semantic retrieval rather than explicit spatial memory modeling.